bit34/Bit34-Injector-UnityExamples/Assets/Game1/Game1ReadMe.md

 You can access **any** public field of **any** component of **any** game object in the scene.
 This may sounds like something good but it just leads to bad practices.
 There should be a level of data access restriction to keep data access under control.

-Lets move on to [Game2](../Game2/Game2ReadMe.md) where we fix some of those cases.
+Lets move on to [Game2](../Game2/Game2ReadMe.md) where we fix some of those issues.